shigophilo/shigophilo.github.io/_posts/2022-07-24-the-end-of-ppldump.md

 Initially, when a new process is created, only NTDLL is loaded.
 The _image loader_ implemented in NTDLL is responsible for loading other DLLs (among a lot of other things).
 To determine whether it should use the _Known DLLs_ or not, it simply checks a couple of flags in the __Process Environment Block__ (`PEB`).

-This check is highlighted on the following screenshot (build version `10.0.19044.1741`).
+This check is highlighted in the following screenshot (build version `10.0.19044.1741`).

 ![Protection flag check](/assets/posts/2022-07-24-the-end-of-ppldump/07_ntdll-1741-peb-check.png)